AndreMacedo88/VEnCode-App/README.rst

 Versioning
 ----------

 We use SemVer_ for versioning.
-For the versions available, see:
+For the versions available, see the `tags on github`_

-- The `tags on github`_, or
-- In PyPi_.

 Authors
 -------